zee7han/sprint_4/Readme.md

 After this sprint you will get the answers of the following:
 - What is React JS?
+- What are the major feature of the react?
 - What are the basics of the ES6?
 - What are the foundations of the React JS?
 - What is the JSX?